Create New Express.js Apps in Minutes with Express Generator — SitePoint

 app.set('view engine', 'jade');

 Once the app instance is created, the templating engine is set up for rendering views.
-This is where you’d change the path to your view files if you wanted.
+This is where you’d change the path to your view files if necessary.

 After this, you’ll see Express being configured to use middleware.
-The generator installs several common pieces of middleware that you’re likely to use in a web application.
+The generator installs several common pieces of middleware that you’re likely to use in a web application:

 app.use(logger('dev'));